dipakmeher/CoreKG-HumanSmuggling/README.md

   --model <model_name_in_ollama>
 ```

+#### CORE-KG Prompts
-All the required prompts are present in the core-kg/prompts/ folder.
+All the required prompts for CORE-KG are present in the `core-kg/prompts/` folder.

 ### 2. Run KG Construction and Baseline (GraphRAG)